-

 play these dissonant Nick Cave-style solos on his slide.
 We try to

-6. What are your goals for the next 5 years musically speaking?
+integrate that sound and feel into much of our act.6.
+What are your goals for the next 5 years musically speaking?

 I already have enough songs ready for three albums and am anxious to